laatabix/MarraSIM/README.md

   - **Shapefiles** : serve to build the simulation environment (infrastructure and visual aspects).
 The included shapefiles are:

      - *Administrative boundaries of districts* : the official zoning of the city.
 In Marrakesh, there are six districts: Médina, Guéliz, Annakhil, Méchouar-Kasbah, Sidi Youssef Ben Ali (SYBA), and Ménara.
+The shapefile is downloaded from OSM.
     <p align="center">
     <img width="440" height="355" alt="Administrative zoning of Marrakesh" src="assets/admin_zones.png">
     <br/><i>Administrative districts of Marrakesh.</i>